ChippyCraftLLC/chippycraftllc.github.io/products.md

 # Our Products

+Welcome to ChippyCraft's collection of handcrafted, modern-industrial infinity furniture.
+Each piece is a unique fusion of art, design, and function.

+---

-## Indoor Infinity Tables
+## 🔷 Indoor Infinity Tables
-Custom epoxy & LED designs for coffee and end tables.
+**Custom epoxy and LED designs** built into coffee and end tables.
+Each is a one-of-a-kind piece featuring:

+- Multi-layer epoxy art
+- Programmable LED lighting
+- Glass or acrylic insets
+- Polished metal accents

+---

-## Outdoor Fire Tables
+## 🔥 Outdoor Fire Tables
-Sheet metal artistry with LED-lit fire features.
+Functional fire pit tables with **custom sheet metal art** and weather-resistant design:

+- Illuminated infinity mirror fire ring
+- Steel and reclaimed wood blend
+- Ideal for patios and decks

+---

-## Infinity Chairs
+## 🪑 Infinity Chairs
-The perfect complement to your infinity table.
+Infinity-frame chairs to complement any ChippyCraft table:

+- Matching metal frame design
+- Comfortable modern-industrial aesthetic
+- Optional LED-lit backs

+---

-## Coming Soon: Infinity Lamp
+## 💡 Coming Soon: Infinity Lamps
+Using the infinity mirror concept in a sculptural lamp form — stay tuned!

+---

+Want to commission your own piece?
-Want a custom piece?
-[Contact us](contact.html) to start your order.
+[Contact us](contact.html) to start your custom order.